 How do you even begin to describe a movie like Meet The Hollowheads?

 Is it a satire or sci-fi?
 Comedy or demented horror?
 How can one express what witnessing the truly bizarre is?
 There’s simply no reference point for the movie or the world it inhabits, and the film doesn’t help shepherd you to any solid conclusion.
 There are elements of David Lynch’s oddness that makes every interaction a psychosexual Freudian nightmare, and more than a few traces of Cronenberg’s body horror aesthetic, but still none of these are apt comparisons.
-It’s not artful enough to be considered “High Art” like a Matthew Barnes film, but it’s too smart and self-aware to either commercial or outsider.
-It’s one of the weirdest worlds ever glimpsed in cinema, and once you’re done watching it you can’t stop thinking about it and can’t wait to watch it again.
+It’s not artful enough to be considered “High Art” like a Matthew Barnes film, but it’s too smart and self-aware to be either commercial or Outsider Art.
+It’s one of the weirdest worlds ever glimpsed in cinema, and once you’re done watching it you can’t stop thinking about it–and can’t wait to watch it again.